fastify/fastify-postgres/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

 Fastify PostgreSQL connection plugin; with this, you can share the same PostgreSQL connection pool in every part of your server.
-Under the hood [node-postgres](https://github.com/brianc/node-postgres) is used, the options that you pass to `register` will be passed to the PostgreSQL pool builder.
+Under the hood [node-postgres](https://github.com/brianc/node-postgres) is used, and the options that you pass to `register` will be passed to the PostgreSQL pool builder.

 ## Install
 ```